Vam-Jam/KAG_Gun/README.md

 So far, the server for wild wasteland has not crashed, fps can drop about 20 frames in intensive gun fights (Pre particle, and gun air animation)

+# Can i use it?

+Sure, It wasnt just made with Wild wasteland in mind, feel free to redo lazer wars with it, or a new type of mode.
+Please give credit if used.
+If you find any thing questionable, any problems, or want a new feature, do so in the issues tab.

 # To do
 - Bullet trails (Particles ((Also included inside, not active)If crimson engine gets fixed) or a new Render:: thing (already included with the mod, not finished)